 1. Prepare the Work Area

-Tripping the distemper paint can get messy.
+Stripping distemper paint can get very messy.
 Lay down some canvas drop cloths and cover any nearby furniture.
 Wear old clothes as they will likely get covered in paint residue.

 For a complete set of tips on painting preparation, check out our article on How To Paint With No Mess.